Legend of RPS 24-Hour Trading Volume Tops $19.62 (LRPS)

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.

-Legend of RPS’s launch date was August 4th, 2022.
+Legend of RPS’s genesis date was August 4th, 2022.
 Legend of RPS’s total supply is 1,000,000,000 tokens.
-The official message board for Legend of RPS is medium.com/@rpsgame.world.
+Legend of RPS’s official website is rpsgame.world.
+Legend of RPS’s official message board is medium.com/@rpsgame.world.
 Legend of RPS’s official Twitter account is @legend_rps.
-Legend of RPS’s official website is rpsgame.world.

-It is usually not possible to purchase alternative cryptocurrencies such as Legend of RPS directly using US dollars.
-Investors seeking to trade Legend of RPS should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Legend of RPS using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Legend of RPS directly using US dollars.
+Investors seeking to acquire Legend of RPS should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Legend of RPS using one of the aforementioned exchanges.

 Receive News & Updates for Legend of RPS Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Legend of RPS and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.